Lora L. Duzyk

 Link: See the complaint signed by Lora Duzk

-schools?
-Perhaps just about everyone involved in school liability
+Perhaps just about everyone involved in school liability insurance.

-school insurance is one of those subjects.
-A recent comment caused me to
+insurance is one of those subjects.
+A recent comment caused me to do some

-do some research.
-I already knew that the San Diego County Office of
+research.
+I already knew that the San Diego County Office of Education-Joint

 I found this: